kleros/kleros-front/README.md

 Go to http://localhost:3000.

-### Ethereum network
+### POC Ethereum network

-The smart contract are deployed on the
-[kovan testnet network](https://kovan-testnet.github.io/website/).
+For the POC, the smart contract are deployed on the [kovan testnet network](https://kovan-testnet.github.io/website/).

 To get some kovan token, you can follow this link